|Publisher: Gravitas Publications

 Real Science-4-Kids was created by Dr. Rebecca Keller in response to a need she discovered while home educating her own children.
 Because of her strong background in science (Ph.D. in biophysical chemistry and former research assistant professor), Dr. Keller wanted science curriculum with solid content that children would enjoy.
 Unable to find such a program, she decided to create it herself.
 (Isn't this a familiar story for so many homeschool products?)

-Experiments and observations teach children the scientific method.
+To make lesson material easier to grasp, experiments or observations in the companion laboratory workbooks reinforce and demonstrate lesson concepts.
+The experiments and observations also teach children the scientific method.
 While there is space for students to write observations and thoughts about the lab activities, frequently there is also instruction to draw in response to a question rather than write.
 Obviously, younger students might need to dictate some responses for someone else to write.

-Each book has only ten chapters and might take as few as ten weeks to complete.
+With the Focus On series, each book has only ten chapters and might take as few as ten weeks to complete.
 That means that you could complete from one to three courses in one school year in the Elementary series.
-Extensive charts showing course sequencing options on the publisher's website will help you sort out which coures to use depending upon the student's prior knowledge and starting grade level.
+Charts showing course sequencing options on the publisher's website will help you sort out which coures to use depending upon the student's prior knowledge and starting grade level.

 Middle School level is in many ways similar to Elementary level.
-It has the same courses, and each course covers material very similar to that in the younger books, albeit at expanded, more-challenging levels.
-The Elementary level books taught serious science, but Middle School level definitely takes it up a notch or two.
-Math is incorporated into science, something that frequently doesn't happen until high school level in other science courses.
+It has the same course titles, and each course covers material very similar to that in the younger books, albeit at expanded, more-challenging levels.
+The Elementary level books are suprisingly challenging, and the Middle School level definitely takes it up a notch or two more.
+Also, math is incorporated into science, something that frequently doesn't happen until high school level in other science courses.
+Similarly, laboratory activities are challenging in the Elementary Level and more so at the Middle School level.

-Teacher's Manuals for Elementary level provide instructions for the lab activities.
-Teacher's Manuals for Middle School level include teaching information and summaries of text information in addition to instructions for the lab work.
-Student books include "Review" pages for students to define vocabulary used in the lesson.
-Answers for these review pages are in the TMs.
+Laboratory workbooks include "Review" pages for students to write definitions of key concepts taught in the corresponding lessons.
+Answers for these review pages are in the teacher's manuals.
 There are no quizzes or tests.
 Lesson material is discussed and applied to some extent in the lab work, and this should give you sufficient feedback on a student's grasp of concepts.

-Bundles include the core course items you need, but bundles are also available that include supplemental resources you might want to use.
-Gravitas sells book bundles, study bundles, and course bundles.
+Bundles for each Focus On course include the core items you need, and different bundles are available that include supplemental resources you might want to use.
 Book bundles ($67 each) include the text, teacher's manual, lab workbook, and lesson plan.
 Study bundles ($97 each) add the Study Folder and quizzes (both digital products).
-Course bundles ($147 each) add to the study bundle ten recorded lectures and online quizzes and activities.
+Course bundles ($183 each) add to the study bundle ten recorded lectures and online quizzes and activities.

 Study Folders are like lapbooks.
 These are digital products with printable pages used for activities such as filling in the blanks, drawing, and writing, to create a Study Folder corresponding with one of the courses.
 You need purchase only one for your entire family to use.
 Study Folders might make recording and studying information more appealing for some students.

-Real Science-4-Kids offers substantive science instruction, especially for kindergarten through eighth grade.
+Whether you choose Focus On or Building Blocks, Real Science-4-Kids offers substantive and challenging science instruction up through junior high.
 It also meets the needs of those looking for a religiously neutral approach.
-It does require teacher preparation and presentation time, especially since the lab work is directly connected with each lesson in its corresponding textbook.
+It does require teacher preparation and presentation time.
 Even, so it should be very easy for parents without much science background to teach.
 They might actually enjoy learning science for a change since Real Science-4-Kids makes it so easy to understand.

 - Suitable for: group or one-on-one situations; levels each stretch to cover a range of grade levels